Flanges Dimensions: A Comprehensive Guide

 - Back Facing: Flanges may be back faced or spot faced

-- Drilling: Drilling can be rotated when required
+- Drilling: Drilling can be rotated when required but is generally equally spaced

 Application and Selection